yasir2000/openwrt-oldwiki-md/BroadcomBCM63xxPort.rst

  * The Broadcom BCM963xx currently only works with BCM6348/BCM6358 boards, but will soon with others as well
  * We have GPL drivers for USB (OHCI and EHCI), Ethernet, DSL is still binary though Belkin has released [http://www.belkin.com/uk/support/article/?lid=enu&pid=F5D7633uk4A&aid=9294&scid=314 "GPL code for the F5D7633"], but it only has binary Broadcom drivers.
+*TP-link also has some code out for the platform --> see [http://www.tp-link.com/support/gpl.asp TP-link GPL code for many of their products (many are broadcom based) ]
 == What is this Broadcom 63xx stuff? ==

 [http://www.broadcom.com/products/DSL/xDSL-CPE-Solutions/BCM6348 Broadcom63xx SoC]integrates ADSL/ADSL2+ features, routing, and external Wireless NIC.